-Fugitive Emissions: HFCs - This category of emissions includes losses of HFCs from HVAC equipment at buildings which Entergy owns or for which it holds a capital lease, from Entergy's district cooling/thermal operations (chillers), and from Entergy vehicular air conditioning.
-For the indoor air cooling equipment, square footage of company building space was collected and an emission factor developed by Platts/E source was applied to this number in order to estimate HFC losses from this equipment.
+Fugitive Emissions: HFCs - This category of emissions includes losses of HFCs from HVAC equipment at buildings which Entergy owns or for which it holds a capital lease and from Entergy vehicular air conditioning.
+For the indoor air cooling equipment, square footage of company building space was collected and an emission factor developed by Platts/E-Source was applied to this number in order to estimate HFC losses from this equipment.
 This emission factor is based on national averages of tonnage of equipment per square foot of space and average leakage rates of common air conditioning equipment.
-An investigation revealed that no HFCbased air or water pre-cooling is performed at any Entergy electric power generation facilities.
+An investigation revealed that no HFC-based air or water pre-cooling is performed at any Entergy electric power generation facilities.
+Additionally, vehicle HFC emissions were also estimated in a similar manner.
 Conservative estimates were completed for all sources of HFC emissions; this category of emissions was determined to be de minimus.
-In 2013, this category represented less than 0.1% of the corporate total.
-For the district cooling operations, information regarding chiller equipment located at these facilities, along with estimates of equipment leakage rates were used to derive the initial inventory estimates.
+In 2014, these categories represented <0.1% of the corporate total.
 PLEASE NOTE: Entergy's district cooling/thermal operations were sold to a third-party in December of 2013.
-Due to the de minimus nature of emissions associated with these assets, no adjustments were made to the 2013 inventory; however, these will be removed beginning in 2014.
+Due to the de minimus nature of emissions associated with these assets, no adjustments were made to the 2013 inventory; however, these assets were removed from the inventory beginning in 2014.
 The calculations behind all factors used in estimating HFC emissions can be found in the inventory spreadsheet (Attachment 1).

-Source: The source of this information was the Manager, Real Estate Operations and the Director, Thermal Operations.
+Source: The source of this information was the Manager, Real Estate Operations and the Manager, Transportation.

-Fugitive Emissions: $SF_6$ - This category of emissions includes operational and unintentional releases of $SF_6$ used in electricity transmission equipment.
-Emissions of this gas are estimated using a protocol similar to the protocol utilized for EPA's $SF_6$ Emission Reduction Partnership Program.
-The protocol for derivation of this emission estimate is primarily a mass balance exercise.
-In 2013, this category represented 0.3% of the corporate total.
-Source: The source of this information is the Manager, Environmental in Entergy's Transmission and Distribution Organization. $SF_6$ emission estimates are reported to ESP at least once per year.
+Fugitive Emissions: SF_6 - This category of emissions includes operational and unintentional releases of SF_6 used in electricity transmission equipment.
+Emissions of this gas were previously estimated using a protocol similar to the protocol utilized for EPA's SF_6 Emission Reduction Partnership Program.
+However, beginning in 2014, the methodology was updated to be consistent with the EPA Mandatory GHG Reporting Rule.
+This category is reported under Subpart DD of this rule; the number included in this inventory represents the number reported under this compliance program.
+The emission estimate provided is from calendar year 2013.
+In 2014, this category represented 1.0% of the corporate total.

+Source: The source of this information is the Manager, Environmental in Entergy's Transmission and Distribution Organization.
+SF_6 emission estimates are reported to ESP at least once per year.